pichljan/odroidC2-kernel/README.md

 ```
 make -j5 LOCALVERSION=""
 ```
+The LOCALVERSION parameter is only to avoid "+" sign in the name of the kernel.
 After the successful compilation, install the modules, kernel and reboot the system
 ```
 sudo make modules_install